a-fsh-r/CNN-GradCAM/README.md

 style="margin-right: 10px;"
 />

-* Implement this model in pytorch.
+* PyTorch implementation of the proposed model.

 In the end, The output is a heatmap image which shows which regions are the most important.